 - Weekly — Email Newsletter — Free Magazine — Linkedin Group

-Maria Paula Oliveira is a business executive with experience in corporations and startups, in Asia Pacific (currently based in Singapore), Latin America and in the USA.
-She’s held a variety of roles spanning strategy, research, M&A, and innovation management.
+Maria Paula Oliveira is a business executive with experience in corporations and startups, in Asia Pacific, Latin America and the USA.
+Her work spans strategy, research, M&A, and innovation management.
 In Brazil, she led Experian to TOP 3 most innovative companies, and had founding roles in two Silicon Valley startups.
-She’s passionate about strategic innovation, finding creative ways for business growth, and sharing insights with a personal touch on ideas, technologies and business models that are shaping the world.
+She writes on strategic innovation, creative ways for business growth, and shares insights with a personal touch about ideas, technologies and business models that are shaping the world.
 Follow @mpaulaoliveira